lanl-aea/waves/docs/devops.rst

 AEA CI server environment
 =========================

-A minimal development environment for the waves project Gitlab-CI pipelines is maintained on AEA servers.
+A full development environment for the project Gitlab-CI pipelines is maintained on AEA servers.

 1. Add the AEA modulefiles directory